scaleoutsystems/fedn/docs/aggregators.rst

 Overview
 ---------
-Aggregators are respobsible for combining client model updates into a combiner-level global model.
+Aggregators are responsible for combining client model updates into a combiner-level global model.
 During a training session, the combiners will instantiate an Aggregator and use it to process the incoming model updates from clients.

 .. image:: img/aggregators.png